sp-rky/Ultrasonic-Voice-Alert/README.md

-# Ultrasonic Voice Alert
+# Ultrasonic Voice Alert - Updated by Stephanie Fletcher Davey
  Build a simple alert that speaks or chimes when people come within range

 ![hero image](hero.png)

 Build a simple alert for when people get too close to keep their distance and wash their hands.
 As the ultrasonic sensor detects the person getting too close,  it will use the record and playback module to playback a pre-recorded message.
 Use it to remind people to wash their hands or as an alert to keep them at a distance.
+Has a handy mute button and 3 indicator lights to let the person know how close they are to you.

 ## Bill Of Materials
 | Qty | Code                                     | Description                 |